 If you would like to join us on our journey in anyway then please get in touch through the blog or Twitter, or you can email me directly at firstname.lastname@example.org

 If you would like us to review a place or product for you then please do get in touch.
-We welcome all contact from PRs and are particularly interested in products and services that are relevant to our life as a family with a baby and twin toddlers.
+We welcome all contact from PRs and are particularly interested in products and services that are relevant to our life as a family with young children.
 I am also keen to develop a series of reviews of home products as we strive to change our house into a beautiful family home.

-Through the blog I am keen to support charities that support children and their families and in particular I love Bliss, Tommy’s and Save the Children.
+Through the blog I am keen to support charities that support children and their families and in particular I love Bliss, Count The Kicks and The Lullaby Trust.